-A company called Financial Finesse has a report out offering more evidence that women continue to lag men in their saving, investment and other financial wellness categories.
-The good news for women is the gap appears to be closing, and in some areas we have become the standard bearers.
+A company called Financial Finesse has a report offering more evidence that women continue to lag men in their saving, investment, and other financial wellness categories.
+The good news for women is the gap appears to be closing, and in some areas, we have become the standard-bearers.

 The other good news – and you don’t need a report to tell you this – is that you can and should take control of your own situation and rise above the norms in the report.

 The 2015 edition of Financial Finesse’s annual survey, The Gender Gap in Financial Literacy, shows one particularly disturbing trend for women: the lag in the pace of retirement saving at mid-career.
 Using data from Vanguard and the Employee Benefit Research Institute, Financial Finesse found that the median IRA and workplace retirement plan savings balance for a 45-year-old woman was $43,446.
 For a 45-year-old man, it was $63,875.